project-gemmi/gemmi/docs/mol.rst

 After adding, removing or reordering atoms the serial numbers kept in property ``Atom.serial`` are no longer consecutive.
-This property is not used when writing a file (PDB and mmCIF files are always written with consecutive numbering of atoms), so you should care about this property only if your own code uses it.
+This property is typically not used when writing a file -- instead, consecutive numbers are generated on the fly.
+The only exception is when write_pdb() is called with option preserve_serial=True.
+So you should care about Atom.serial only if use it in your own code, or if you use option preserve_serial.
 To re-number the atoms do:

 .. doctest::

-  >>> st.assign_serial_numbers()
+  >>> st.assign_serial_numbers(numbered_ter=False)

+If called with numbered_ter=True, the serial numbers will be the same as they would be in a PDB file in which TER records also have serial numbers.

 ----